PrestaShop/ps_feeder/Readme.md

 ## About

-Generate a RSS feed for your latest products.
+Add an RSS link inside your pages for visitors to get regular updates about your catalog.

 ## Multistore compatibility